-Danger WordPress!
-Lauren has entered the admin dashboard!
+Danger!
+Danger!
+Lauren just entered the admin dashboard!

 Since I was in a nostalgic mood that night, reminiscing about the perm I had in the 80s when I worked as a secretary in the A&R Department at Columbia Records, I thought, “This is the perfect time to primp up my permalinks.”

 They seemed out of sorts lately with the day and year and whatnot ruining their looks.
 That’s when I tapped into my inner blogging stylist and really screwed things up.

 Hell, I didn’t know what a permalink was until Google Webmaster Tools sent me an email alert that my blog had 395 crawl errors, at which point I realized that changing your permalinks is a bad idea if you don’t know what you’re doing.
 And clearly, I didn’t.
 It was time to informicate myself.

 I clicked on the Chrome icon, transported into cyberspace and docked at the Google home page.

 No one was there to greet me or to offer snacks.
 I had to find my way around the page, rent a search engine and then zigzag my through the information highway without GPS or a gas station attendant I could ask for directions.

 In my search for a permalink fix, I learned about 301 redirects and .htaccess files in cPanels and all sorts of stuff I have no interest in.

 A technotard writer like me doesn’t want to know about letters and symbols strung together into strange hieroglyphic patterns known as code, which is way above my pay grade.

 In my world, patterns or sentences, as we like to call them, have a verb, noun and adjective with a period at the end.
 I don’t care about codes and .htaccess files.
 I don’t want to get bogged down with blogging details.
 I didn’t know that changing the permalink structure would piss off Google and unleash the kraken.
 Clearly, something you don’t want to do.